zoe-pith/pith-site/sections/about.md

 Pith is an eclectic pursuit of social and artful dining experiences.
 Our communal supper club is held in a beautiful townhouse in Brooklyn for just ten guests each evening.
 # menu
 Sunchoke charred with caviar
+Polenta toast with miso mayonnaise
-Chesnut and leek pastry
+Chesnut and squash pastry
-Bay scallops with dried tomatos and chiles
+Mackerel with marjoram and dried tomatos
 Celeriac soup with sunflower sprouts
 Fluke raw with cucumber and concord grape
 Beets with feta and bay laurel